 2.7G PR-649 # manual local clone 872M PR-651 # manual local clone 863M PR-652 # worktree 870M os-autoinst-needles-opensuse

-#10 Updated by tinita about 1 year ago
+#10 Updated by tinita over 1 year ago

 Map any remote URLs to corresponding trees in the filesystem depending on repo and refspec and always try to clone/fetch locally first before reverting to any remote operation, e.g.